Happy Death Day

-Happy Death Day is a 2017 American black comedy slasher film directed by Christopher Landon, and written by Scott Lobdell.
+Happy Death Day is a 2017 American black comedy slasher film directed by Christopher Landon and written by Scott Lobdell.
 It stars Jessica Rothe and Israel Broussard.
-The film was produced by Jason Blum through his Blumhouse Productions banner, in association with Digital Riot Media and Vesuvius Productions.
-It follows a college student who is murdered on the night of her birthday and begins reliving the day repeatedly, at which point she sets out to find the killer and stop her death.
+The film follows college student Tree Gelbman, who is murdered on the night of her birthday but begins reliving the day repeatedly, at which point she sets out to find the killer and stop her death.
+Jason Blum serves as a producer through his Blumhouse Productions company.